zvada/technology/docs/policy/software-support.md

 5.  **ASSIGNMENT \#3:** The person on triage duty assigns it to the right person from the software team.
 We now have three assignees:
     1. GOC member
     2. Software Support (Triage)
-    3. The Software team member who will handle the ticket
+    3. The Technology team member who is responsible for guiding a ticket until it is resolved

+    To avoid any confusion around ticket ownership, assign only one Technology team member per ticket.
+    If the expertise of another Technology team member is needed on the ticket, add them to the CC list.
     Inasmuch as possible, you should strive to handle the easier tickets and not pass them off to other people.
-For reference, see our [troubleshooting documents](https://opensciencegrid.github.io/docs/).

 ### LCMAPS VOMS Transition ###